Maternity Care Deserts: Bridging the Gaps in Maternal Health

 Statewide Solutions We Support

 The challenges facing Texas mothers in Maternity Care Deserts are not new, and health leaders across the state have been calling for common-sense solutions.
-The Texas Hospital Association has outlined several approaches that would strengthen maternity care access, especially in rural communities.
+The Texas Hospital Association has outlined several approaches to strengthen access to maternity care, especially in rural communities.
 Save Texas Moms fully supports these recommendations and is committed to advancing them through partnerships and education.

 Key recommendations include: